Olympic Games

 Cobi

-The mascot for the Barcelona Games was a dog, which had it's own specially produced TV series.
+The mascot for the Barcelona Games was a dog, which had its own specially produced TV series.

 1988 Seoul